-Devonshires Claims experts have successfully helped clients throughout the UK and Ireland obtain compensation for their eye injury.
+Devonshires Claims experts have successfully helped clients throughout England and Wales obtain compensation for their eye injury.
 Whilst we work on all types of medical negligence cases, we also specialise in claims in the ophthalmic industry.

 We have previously represented clients who have: